ogabrielinacio/esp_provisioning_ble/README.md

 #### TODOS:

-- add IOS part.
+- Test the IOS part.

-- make example  project work on IOS.

-- Test and make example of package with others bluetooth packages.
+- Test and create examples of the package with others Bluetooth packages.

 ### Credits